ds-horizon/delivr-web-panel/README.md

 - Create your first app inside the organization
 - Generate deployment keys for your app

+#### Step 2a: Generate API Tokens (Optional)
+API tokens are used to authenticate API calls from the CLI or CI/CD pipelines.

+**To generate an API token:**
+1. Navigate to the **Tokens** page from the dashboard sidebar
+2. Click **"Create Token"** button
+3. Enter a descriptive name for your token (e.g., "CI Pipeline Token", "CLI Access")
+4. Select the access level:
+   - **All**: Full read and write access
+   - **Write**: Create and update deployments
+   - **Read**: View deployments and app information only
+5. Click **"Create Token"** - your token will be generated
+6. **Important**: Copy the token immediately and store it securely (you won't be able to see it again)
+7. Use this token in your CLI or API calls for authentication

+**Managing Tokens:**
+- View all your tokens in the Tokens page
+- Delete tokens you no longer need by selecting them and clicking "Delete"
+- Create multiple tokens for different purposes (CI/CD, local development, team members)

 #### Step 3: Configure Your App with Deployment Keys
 - Copy the deployment keys from the dashboard
 - **Important**: Burn these keys into your mobile app code